VirusPilot/ogn-pi34/README.md

 ./ogn-pi34/install-pi3-gpu.sh
 ```

-## please use these scripts with caution and ideally on a fresh 64bit RasPiOS Lite Image
+## steps to upgrade an older OGN version
-if you intent to upgrade an older OGN version, you just have to replace two binaries: `ogn-rf` and `ogn-decode`, here are the required steps (Bullseye 64-bit version as an example):
+`ogn-rf` and `ogn-decode` need to be replaced, here are the required steps (Bullseye 64-bit version as an example):
 - `mkdir temp`
 - `tar xvf ogn-pi34/rtlsdr-ogn-bin-arm64-0.2.9_debian_bullseye.tgz -C ./temp`
 - `cp -f ./temp/rtlsdr-ogn/ogn-* <your current rtlsdr-ogn folder>`